How to Spot Scams and Fraud in Airport Parking Services

 The Unlicensed Lot Scam

 This is how this scam operates: There’s a real lot; it exists.
 But it’s not a legitimate parking facility.
 Someone resents this lot and publishes an advertisement.
 You find it attractive and book it.
 You pay your money, and there’s no security or insurance.
 You park your car thinking it’s a legit parking business, while in reality the car just sits there exposed and vulnerable to theft or vandalism.
+Always confirm whether the provider offers licensed and insured off-airport parking services before leaving your vehicle.

 Here’s how to spot it.